5dayGit/5day_Docusaurus/docs/user-guide/5day.io Structure/project/Move Project.md

    * Task attachments
    * Tags
 8. **Confirm and Duplicate**: Once you’ve selected the options, click on the **Duplicate** button.
 The new project will be duplicated and saved in the selected space or workspace.

-### How to Duplicate a Project
-If you want to create a similar project without saving it as a template, you can duplicate an existing project for temporary use.
-Here’s how:
-1. **Select the Project**: Go to the project you want to duplicate.
-2. **Click on the Three-Dot Menu**: Once inside the project, click on the three-dot menu next to the project name.
-3. **Choose 'Duplicate Project'**: From the dropdown menu, click on **Duplicate Project**.
-4. **Enter the New Project Name**: A confirmation box will appear.
-Enter the desired name for the duplicated project.
-5. **Select the Destination**: In the **Where** option, select the space or workspace where you want the duplicated project to be created.
-6. **Set Start and Due Dates**: Choose the start and due dates for the new project.
-7. **Choose Details to Copy**: There will be a **Select details to copy** option with checkboxes.
-Select the details you want to copy, such as:
-8. Members
-9. Custom Fields
-10. Subtasks
-11. Tasks
-12. Attachments
-13. Tags
-14. **Confirm and Duplicate**: Once you’ve selected the options, click on the **Duplicate Project** button.
-The new project will be duplicated and saved in the selected space or workspace.